A support theorem for exponential metrics of log-correlated Gaussian fields in arbitrary dimension: Introduction

 In Section \ref{pfofsphere} we show that the measure can be modified in such a way that we do not change the metric very much.
 In Proposition \ref{adddeltas} we add bump functions to $h$ to show that we can make $\mu_h$ approximate an arbitrary finite sum of point masses.
 Then in Proposition \ref{samemetric} we show that the metric is not greatly modified, by showing that geodesic can freely go around the added bumps without adding much length.
 The bump functions we add will be large on the union of a large collection of small squares, and very negative on a small neighborhood of each of these squares.
 See Section \ref{colorfulsquares} for a precise definition.
 This construction is similar to Section 11.2 in \cite{bg-harmonic-ball}.
-Together with the results in Section \ref{spheremet} this gives the proof of Theorem \ref{measandmet} for the case that our metric is Riemannian.
-The last step is to use the known fact that all spaces inducing the Euclidean topology on $\mathbb{S}^2$ can be approximated uniformly by Riemannian metrics.
-For the reader's convenience, this is shown in Appendix \ref{appendix}.
+Together with the results in Section \ref{flatproof} this gives the proof of Theorem \ref{measandmet} for the case that our metric is a conformally flat Riemannian one.
+The last step is to use the following folklore statement. \begin{theorem} Let $\bar{d}$ be a length metric on $\R^d$ which induces the same topology as the Euclidean metric $d_0.$ Let $\e>0$ and $R>0.$ Then there exists a bounded continuous function $f:\R^d\to \R$ such that